andrew/ultimate-awesome/README.md

 ### ActionScript Lists
 - [awesome-actionscript-sorted](https://github.com/uhub/awesome-actionscript-sorted) - A curated list of awesome ActionScript frameworks, libraries and software.

-### Scala Lists
-- [awesome-sbt-plugins](https://github.com/meloniasty/awesome-sbt-plugins) - Awesome list of sbt plugins.
-- [awesome-playframework](https://github.com/jdauphant/awesome-playframework) - A collaborative curated list of awesome Play Framework resources from the last version.

 ### ABAP Lists
 - [abap-florilegium](https://github.com/zenrosadira/abap-florilegium) - A collection of the most popular ABAP-related repositories sorted by category and scope of use.

+### Mathematica Lists
+- [awesome-wolfram-language](https://github.com/cabralski/awesome-wolfram-language) - A curated list of Wolfram Language packages and resources.

 ### Common Lisp Lists
 - [awesome-stumpwm](https://github.com/Junker/awesome-stumpwm) - A curated list of high-quality docs/modules/configs for StumpWM.